 Same daffodils on February 24 – all foliage, luckily no blooms!

-In painting, black is the deepest hue, achieved by bringing any color to its darkest value.
-Black gives structure to a composition, creating the illusion of depth by drawing the eye.
+In painting, black is the deepest hue.
+It gives structure to a composition by creating the illusion of depth and drawing the eye.
 And in the garden, black (or almost black) flowers attract attention, too, while creating dramatic contrast with other colors.
-I often incorporate these elegant plants into my designs just to pump up the volume.
+I often include black plants in my designs just to pump up the volume.
 Continue reading →